Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - 1/2 cup dry noodles (or spaetzle, see recipe below)

-- Heat olive oil in 4-quart Dutch oven over medium heat.
+- Heat olive oil in a 4-quart Dutch oven over medium heat.
 Add about 1/3 of the beef to the pan and cook, stirring occasionally until browned on all sides.
 Remove from pan and repeat with remaining beef.
 It is important to not crowd the pan.
 If the pieces of beef are too close together they will not brown properly; instead, they will simply steam.
 Add more oil to the pan as needed.

-- To the same pan, stir in the onions and cook until onions begin to brown.
+- To the same pan, stir in the onions and cook until the onions begin to brown.
 Return browned beef chunks to the pan.
-Stir in remaining ingredients except for diced potatoes and noodles.
+Stir in the remaining ingredients except for diced potatoes and noodles.
 Heat to boiling; reduce heat and cover.
-Simmer 1 1/2 hours or until meat is tender.
+Simmer for 1 1/2 hours or until meat is tender.
 Note that the grated potatoes will fall apart; they are intended to thicken the soup.

 - Stir in diced potatoes and noodles (or cooked spaetzle, see below) and continue to cook until potatoes and noodles are cooked through.